 Simon Kutz is from a rural town in Iowa, fairly isolated from the Japanese American community.
 Two years ago, Kutz stepped up as the JACL Midwest District Youth Representative, realizing that he could make a difference for his JACL community.
-Since that time, he will be attending Princeton University, studying international and public affairs, where he will apply the passion for advocacy acquired from JACL to his future activities, academics and career.
+Since that time, he co-planned the Midwest Youth Summit and participated in the JACL/ OCA Leadership Summit in Washington, D.C., allowing him to connect with Asian American advocates from across the country while lobbying Congressional offices on hate crime legislation.